-- Wallace Community College Selma online application for admission - One of the following forms of primary identification: - Unexpired Alabama driver's license or instruction permit - Unexpired Alabama identification card - Unexpired U.S. passport - Unexpired U.S. Permanent Resident Card - Resident Alien Card Pre-1997 - Unexpired driver's license or instruction's permit from another state or possession that verifies lawful presence, dated 2000 and beyond - U.S. Alien Registration Receipt Card (Form I-151) prior to 1978 - BIA or tribal identification card with photo

-- I-797 Form with expiration date along with photo identification - Voter Identification Card from a state that verifies lawful presence - Certification of Eligibility for In-State Residency - Official high school transcript with posted graduation date or GED certificate with passing scores - Official college transcripts (if applicable) - Students who have achieved a minimum of a Baccalaureate degree from an accredited college or university are only required to submit an official transcript from the degree-granting institution unless seeking a degree from Wallace Community College Selma.
+- Wallace Community College Selma online application for admission - One of the following forms of primary identification: - Unexpired Alabama driver's license or instruction permit - Unexpired Alabama identification card - Unexpired U.S. passport - Unexpired U.S. Permanent Resident Card - Resident Alien Card Pre-1997 - Unexpired driver's license or instruction's permit from another state or possession that verifies lawful presence, dated 2000 and beyond - U.S. Alien Registration Receipt Card (Form I-151) prior to 1978 - BIA or tribal identification card with photo - I-797 Form with expiration date along with photo identification - Voter Identification Card from a state that verifies lawful presence - Certification of Eligibility for In-State Residency - Official high school transcript with posted graduation date or GED certificate with passing scores - The College receives official high school transcripts from prospective students via escript, regular mail, and hand-delivery (transcripts must be received in a sealed insignia envelope) from students.
+All official and valid transcripts must have an eligible graduation date inscribed and the signature of a designated high school official.
+Transcripts that appear fraudulent or invalid are validated or disproved by the local high school.
+If there are additional questions or concerns about the high school (which does not have to be accredited), the College's registrar will check with the Alabama Department of Education to determine if the diploma issued from that school is recognized by the State as a high school diploma. - Official college transcripts (if applicable) - Students who have achieved a minimum of a baccalaureate degree from an accredited college or university are only required to submit an official transcript from the degree-granting institution unless seeking a degree from Wallace Community College Selma.